-Most plans count the deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+Most plans count the deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself., coinsuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
-Your insurance company will cover the final $800. and copaymentsA copayment (copay) is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
+Your insurance company will cover the final $800. and copaymentsA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment. toward the OOP.

 Uncovered medical procedures and your monthly premium payments DO NOT count toward your OOP.